shawnau/mask_rcnn_pytorch/README.md

 # Mask RCNN PyTorch
 PyTorch 0.4 implementation of Mask-RCNN.
-This was the side-project of Kaggle Data Science Bowl 2018
+This was the side-project of our work in [Kaggle Data Science Bowl 2018](https://github.com/shawnau/DataScienceBowl2018)

 Features: